gatsbyjs/gatsby/docs/docs/running-a-gatsby-preview-server.md

 ## Using Gatsby Cloud Preview

-For a managed Preview server, try out [Gatsby Cloud](https://www.gatsbyjs.com/cloud).
+For a managed Preview server without having to create infrastructure yourself, try out [Gatsby Cloud](https://www.gatsbyjs.com/cloud).
 It's free for personal projects and single-purpose sites, with paid packages for a range of project and company needs.